TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserTraverseSystem"></a>
 # **graphUserTraverseSystem**
-> List&lt;GraphObjectWithPaths&gt; graphUserTraverseSystem(userId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserTraverseSystem(userId, contentType, accept, limit, skip, xOrgId)

 List the Systems bound to a User